luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b><i>Page 1:</b> Overview</i>
 	</summary>

-The overview page provides a summary, in form of:
+The **Overview** page provides a summary, in form of:
 -  A map to spot the distribution and number of health facilities by level of care (e.g.
 	- secondary and tertiary care (i.e. hospitals)
 	- primary health care faciltiies such as health centers, clinics and health posts, camp and mobile clinic).
--  Donut charts to summarize different indicators, such as level of damage, functionality status, accessibility and service availability in the assessed health facility.
+-  Doughnut  charts to summarize different indicators, such as level of damage, functionality status, accessibility and service availability in the assessed health facility.

 <p align="center">
 	<img src="media/images/icon_info.png" height="20" align="top" alt='info'></img>